-Pianist, composer, and educator Dave Meder is poised to become one of the most prominent musical voices of his generation, with fluid technique, novel rhythmic conception, an intuitive sense of musical drama, and a breadth of stylistic influences.
+Pianist, composer, and educator Dave Meder is becoming one of the prominent musical voices of his generation, with fluid technique, novel rhythmic conception, an intuitive sense of musical drama, and a breadth of stylistic influences.

-Meder holds the Artist Diploma from The Juilliard School, where he studied jazz piano with Kenny Barron and classical piano with Julian Martin.
-Additionally, he has studied improvisation with Ari Hoenig, Mark Turner, and Jean-Michel Pilc, as well as composition under Philip Lasser in the French tradition of Nadia Boulanger.
-He earned the M.M. from New York University, as well as undergraduate degrees in music, political science, and Spanish from Florida State University.
+Dave holds the Artist Diploma from The Juilliard School, where he studied jazz piano with Kenny Barron and classical piano with Julian Martin.
+Additionally, he has studied improvisation with Ari Hoenig, Mark Turner, and Jean-Michel Pilc, as well as composition, harmony and counterpoint with Philip Lasser in the tradition of Nadia Boulanger.
+He earned his M.M. from New York University, as well as undergraduate degrees in music, political science, and Spanish from Florida State University.
 In his formative years, Dave also had the privilege of studying with masters George Cables, Nathan Davis, Curtis Fuller, and David Baker at the Betty Carter Jazz Ahead Program and the Ravinia Music Festival’s Steans Institute.

-As an educator, Meder earned the Morse Teaching Artist Fellowship at The Juilliard School, through which he has developed and taught regular classroom lessons on jazz literacy to local middle school students.
-He has also worked as an adjunct instructor of jazz piano at New York University, where he developed a curriculum for jazz keyboard harmony classes.
-In addition, Meder has presented lectures on his creative research at the 2016 Jazz Educators Network Conference and at the West Virginia University Keyboard Festival.
-He is currently the music director and pianist for Fordham Lutheran Church in Bronx, NY.
+An educator in his own right, Dave earned the Morse Teaching Artist Fellowship while at The Juilliard School, through which he developed and taught regular classroom lessons on jazz history to local middle school students.
+He has served as an adjunct instructor at NYU, and he later designed and taught the first-ever jazz piano course sequence for the Juilliard Evening Division.
+Dave has presented lectures on his creative research at the Jazz Educators Network Conference and at the West Virginia University Keyboard Festival.
+He currently holds the position of Assistant Professor of Jazz Piano at the University of North Texas.